 Homeless Student Stability Program

-The HSSP was established in 2016 when the Legislature passed the Homeless Student Stability and Opportunity Gap Act, which amends state laws related to improving educational outcomes for homeless students through increased identification services, in-school supports, and housing stability.
+The Legislature established the Homeless Student Stability Program (HSSP) in 2016 with passage of the Homeless Student Stability and Opportunity Gap Act, which amended state laws related to improving educational outcomes for homeless students through increased identification services, in-school supports and housing stability.

 If you or someone you know needs assistance, you can find help using this list of Washington State Homeless Adult & Family Coordinated Entry Sites (PDF) or 211 Washington Information Network (web).

-Consolidated Homeless Grant
+- Consolidated Homeless Grant

-Annual Point in Time Count
+- Annual Point in Time Count

-Continuum of Care
+- Continuum of Care

-Emergency Solutions Grant
+- Emergency Solutions Grant

-Tenant Based Rental Assistance (TBRA)
+- Tenant-Based Rental Assistance (TBRA)

-HUD Section 811 Rental Assistance
+- HUD Section 811 Rental Assistance

-Homeless Management Information System (HMIS)
+- Homeless Student Stability Program (HSSP)Homeless Management Information System (HMIS)

-Homeless System Performance
+- Homeless System Performance

-Office of Homeless Youth
+- Office of Homeless Youth

 Commerce does not provide services directly to people who are at risk for or experiencing homelessness.
 Please refer to the “Need Help?” links above if you need individual assistance.